Nithin1297/nest-project/Notes.md

 > 3 Types of Pipes - (Handler level pipes, Parameter level pipes and Glogal level pipes)

-# Validation pipe - Creating a Task
+# 31.Validation pipe - Creating a Task

 - To utilize validation and transformation pipes, we need to install 2 packages